kikugo/Search-Wise/README.md

 - BeautifulSoup4 for web scraping
 - Sentence Transformers for semantic search
 - Streamlit for the web application
-- Pandas and Altair for data manipulation and visualization
+- Scikit-learn for TF-IDF vectorization and K-means clustering

 ## Future Improvements

 - Implement caching for search results to improve performance
-- Add more advanced filtering options (e.g., by estimated time or rating range)
+- Add more advanced filtering options
 - Implement a user feedback mechanism for search results
 - Add a feature to compare selected courses side-by-side
 - Regularly update the course data through automated scraping